Il Macinello: Our Heartwarming Stay in this Northern Tuscany Agriturismo

 Where do you stay when you're in Tuscany?
 If you're like us and want to feel as if you live here yourself, opt for an agriturismo, or farmhouse stay.
-There are plenty of local, authentic farm stays in Tuscany, but we were fortunate to stay here, at Macinello.
+It’s an Italy bucket list experience for sure.
+There are plenty of local, authentic farm stays in Tuscany, but we were fortunate to stay here, at Il Macinello.

 We checked in and Miranda showed us to our room upstairs, which turned out to be a large suite - a nice surprise!

 The suite was spacious and came complete with a well equipped tiled kitchen, sitting area, large dining table, roomy bath and comfy bedroom.